Product

 Target Users

-RMM tools are primarily used by IT service providers and managed service providers (MSPs).
+RMM tools are primarily used by managed service providers and internal IT teams.
 These organizations use the software to efficiently control network infrastructure for multiple clients.

 Remote capabilities let them handle large volumes of endpoints spread across different locations.

-Meanwhile, professional service firms, including consulting firms, marketing agencies, law firms, and other service-oriented businesses, use PSA software.
+Meanwhile, professional service firms, including MSPs, consulting firms, marketing agencies, and other service-oriented businesses, use PSA software.

 They require management and resource allocation abilities to maintain client engagement.